wormhole-foundation/wormhole/scripts/coverage-check/README.md

 Fix: Add basic tests to reach ≥10% coverage
 ```

-### ✅ Scenario 5: New package with basic tests
+### 💡 Scenario 5: New package with basic tests

 ```
 # You add pkg/newfeature/ with 15% test coverage
-Result: ✅ PASS - meets 10% minimum
+Result: 💡 New package detected!
+Update baseline with: make update-coverage-baseline Exit code: 1 (forces you to add to baseline)
-Note: Once merged, 15% becomes the new baseline for this package
+Note: After update, 15% becomes the baseline for this package
 ```

 ### ✅ Scenario 6: Adding cmd/ or hack/ code